nicomedina99/nicomedina99.github.io/about/index.md

 University
 College Park, MD

-Github Twitter

-Read about
+Read about how to make website like this.
-  how this site is generated and hosted